Following the success of ORPA, Transport for NSW commissioned Outware Mobile to update the existing Opal Travel iOS and Android customer apps.

 Opal Travel revolutionises the way Transport for NSW customers manage their travel.
 With over two hundred thousand current users, it was essential that the apps were designed and developed with longevity in mind.
 That’s why the highest standards of quality were required to ensure the success of the product.

 The Opal Travel project was completed in just 10 months, with Outware providing a total team of 21 people across multiple functions including UX, BA, Visual Design, iOS and Android development, Quality Assurance and Project Management.
-To ensure the project ran smoothly, we relied on our tried and tested processes that have been established based on years of experience of developing apps for government and enterprise level organisations.

 Taking public transport can often be a stressful and complex feat in and of itself, with customers needing to understand and manage schedules, transfers and navigation around busy stations.
 The new user experience design is focused on ensuring that Opal Travel does not add any more stress or complexity to a customer’s day by making it as easy and convenient as possible to use.